chromatic.blossom

 skeleton.clamp.fix

 Skeleton's clamp fix implements a fix not present in old versions often causing skeleton renders to not be able to be multisampled correctly, causing multiple quality issues.
 As I liked the stylistic aspect to some degree though, I decided to make it toggleable.
-If this toggle does nothing, I probably forgot that this switch is still broken.
-If it does something, I forgot to remove this text.

 render.export